cryptrunner49/nanotrace/CONTRIBUTING.md

-# Contributing to GoTrace 🤝
+# Contributing to NanoTrace 🤝

-Thank you for your interest in contributing to **GoTrace**!
+Thank you for your interest in contributing to **NanoTrace**!
 Your help is greatly appreciated.
 Please follow these guidelines to ensure a smooth collaboration:

 ## How to Contribute 🛠️